thewestlabs/VE-SyNC-Doc/README.md

   4. 🔴 Red steady - Fatal error occured

 ### WiFi Monitoring/ PVOutput/ Home assistant / MQTT
-1. You can either monitor through WiFi (local network only) - Type the IP address shown in the BLE app into your browser tab.
+1. You can either monitor through WiFi (local network only) - Type the IP address shown in the BLE app into your browser tab (like `192.168.0.XX`).
 2. Or configure cloud uploads using the BLE app.
 More details can be found at [Wiki/BLE App](https://github.com/thewestlabs/VE-SyNC-Doc/wiki/BLE-App).

 ### Supported devices